BinaryAnalysisPlatform/bap-mode/README.md

 ## How to use bap-mode?

 The following keybindings are defined per default:
-- `C-c C-b d` *bap-goto-function-definition*: jump to a function definition
+- `C-c C-b d` *bap-goto-function-definition*: jump to a function definition (presents function candidates with Helm)
 - `C-c C-b l` *bap-goto-label*: jump to a label
 - `C-c C-b m` *bap-goto-main*: jump to main function
 - `C-c C-b o` *bap-open-file*: opens a binary with BAP and emits the IR